patnorris/NewWavePre/NewWaveV0/0.0.3/README.md

 to get identifier of canister: get canister principal (let canisterId = Principal.fromActor(Invoice);), Principal.toBlob(p), Blob to [Nat8] (https://forum.dfinity.org/t/type-mismatch-in-ledger-canister-and-invoice-canister/13300/4)

 ## TODOs
+TODO: bug in create_entity_and_bridge: Entity's and Bridge's internalIds are the same
+TODO: bug in create functions: canister's id is taken as owner and creator
+TODO: update and delete functions
 TODO: Replace with identifier of canister f.e.
 TODO: should bridge id be assignable? probably: always assign random id
 TODO: fill as stringified object with fields as listed in listOfEntitySpecificFieldKeys